JeremyLikness/jeremylikness-blog/content/blog/2019-05-28_serverless-video-less-servers-more-code/index.md

 aliases:
     - "/serverless-video-less-servers-more-code-4b360a50ed7d"
 ---

-#### Learn about the Azure serverless platform and how Azure Functions, Event Grid, and Logic Apps work together to deliver cloud native experiences.

 _Serverless_.
 It’s a word that marketing teams around the world love to associate with cloud-based offerings, but what does it really mean?
 What’s the difference between fully managed offerings and true “serverless?”
 Are there _really_ no servers involved?
 Should you migrate existing application services to serverless?
 How do you decide what new projects should incorporate serverless?